Acrexia07/game-leaderboard-api/docs/troubleshooting-log.md

   - Use @WithMockUser only for role-based checks.
   - For ID-based checks (when @PreAuthorize references authentication.principal.id), always use .with(user(customPrincipal)).
   - Mixing both is redundant — .with(user(...)) overrides @WithMockUser.

+---

+### Issue 13 (September 16, 2025): Compilation failure in test data due to missing PlayerSummaryDto

+- **🐞 Issue:** `mvn clean install` fails with compilation errors when constructing `UserResponseDto` in test classes.
+  - **Error example:**
+    ```
+    constructor UserResponseDto in record cannot be applied to given types;
+    required: long,String,String,LocalDateTime,PlayerSummaryDto
+    found:    Long,String,String,LocalDateTime
+    reason: actual and formal argument lists differ in length
+    ```

+- **🔧 Root Cause:** `UserResponseDto` is a record with five fields, including `PlayerSummaryDto playerAccount`.
+Test data was creating `UserResponseDto` with only four arguments, omitting the player summary.

+- **🧪 Solution:**
+  - Create a test data object for `PlayerSummaryDto` in your test data class:
+    ```
+    public static PlayerSummaryDto playerSummaryDto () {

+        return new PlayerSummaryDto(
+                samplePlayerData().getPlayerName(),
+                samplePlayerData().getUuid(),
+                samplePlayerData().getScores(),
+                samplePlayerData().getTimestamp()
+        );
+    }

+  - Pass this `PlayerSummaryDto` when constructing `UserResponseDto` in all test classes:
+    ```
+    public static UserResponseDto sampleUser1PrincipalResponse () {

+        return new UserResponseDto(
+                sampleUser1PrincipalData().getId(),
+                sampleUser1PrincipalData().getUsername(),
+                sampleUser1PrincipalData().getPassword(),
+                sampleUser1Data().getCreatedAt(),
+                playerSummaryDto() // ← like this one
+        );
+    }

+- **✅ Result:**
+  - Maven compilation errors are resolved.
+  - `mvn clean install` completes successfully.
+  - Postman and runtime behavior remain unchanged because MapStruct still handles mapping in the service layer.

+- **📝 Lesson Learned:**
+  - Records enforce all constructor fields, even in test data.
+  - Test DTOs must include all required fields, or provide null if the field is optional.
+  - Creating dedicated test data objects (like PlayerSummaryDto) improves reusability and consistency across tests.